Kevin Williams (defensive tackle)

-Kevin Williams (born August 16, 1980) is an American former football defensive tackle.
-He was drafted by the Minnesota Vikings ninth overall in the 2003 NFL Draft.
-He played college football at Oklahoma State.
+Kevin Williams (born August 16, 1980) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys.
+He was selected by the Minnesota Vikings ninth overall in the 2003 NFL draft.

 College career

 Williams attended Oklahoma State University, where he was a mainstay on the Oklahoma State Cowboys football team's defensive front, starting 42 games during his career.
-He recorded 160 tackles, 38 tackles for loss, and 18.5 sacks during his career and was an integral part of a team that improved from 3-8 with 1 win in the conference in 2000 to an 8-5 overall record with a 5-3 conference mark in 2002.
+He recorded 160 tackles, 38 tackles for loss, and 18.5 sacks during his career and was an integral part of a team that improved from 3–8 with 1 win in the conference in 2000 to an 8–5 overall record with a 5-3 conference mark in 2002.
 The Cowboys' Houston Bowl appearance in 2002 was only the second time in 14 years that OSU made it to a bowl game.

 Professional career

-2003 NFL Draft
+2003 NFL draft

-After an outstanding performance during the Senior Bowl, Williams went from a marginal first round choice to a possible top 12 pick for the 2003 NFL Draft in most scouts' estimation.
+After an outstanding performance during the Senior Bowl, Williams went from a marginal first round choice to a possible top 12 pick for the 2003 NFL draft in most scouts' estimation.
 However, he was considered a “classic one-year wonder” and compared to Gerard Warren by Stewart Mandel of Sports Illustrated.
 Others considered Williams "a more natural end" and suggested a move to the edge in the NFL.
 The Vikings were actually slotted as the 7th team for the 1st round of the draft, but when their 15 minutes on the clock expired, two other teams rushed in and made selections (Jacksonville took Byron Leftwich and Carolina selected Jordan Gross) before Minnesota finally got to choose Williams.